 Joseph was a biblical figure with an inspiring story.
-As Jacob's favorite son, Joseph was betrayed by his brothers and sold into slavery, but God blessed him.
-He served in Egypt, interpreted Pharaoh's dreams, and became the second most important man in Egypt.
-He faced temptations, helped the people during the famine, forgave his brothers, and reconciled with his family.
+He was Jacob’s favorite son, yet betrayed by his brothers and sold into slavery.
+Still, God blessed him.
+In Egypt, he interpreted Pharaoh’s dreams, rose to power, faced temptations, endured trials, and ultimately forgave his brothers.

 Lesson 1: Use the gifts God has given you, no matter where you are